FAQ on the Theory Test in the UK

 Potential driving instructor theory test

 The same fee will be charged regardless of the time or day the test takes place.

 Candidates with special needs, arrangements are in place for candidates with reading difficulties, including extra time allowance and/or aural versions of the questions.
 Please give details when you apply for the test.

-These are: Welsh, Albanian, Arabic, Bengali, Cantonese, Dari, Farsi, Gujerati, Hindi, Kashmiri, Kurdish, Mirpuri, Polish, Portuguese, Punjabi, Pushto, Spanish, Tamil, Turkish and Urdu.
+These included: Albanian, Arabic, Bengali, Cantonese, Dari, Farsi, Gujerati, Hindi, Kashmiri, Kurdish, Mirpuri, Polish, Portuguese, Punjabi, Pushto, Spanish, Tamil, Turkish and Urdu.

-LGV and PCV candidates can listen to the test being read out in Welsh at no extra cost.
+LGV and PCV candidates can listen to the test being read out in Welsh.

 Since 1st September 2003 the examiner has asked candidates 2 "show me/tell me" questions at the start of the test.
 Should the candidate fail to answer either one or both questions correctly, this would be assessed as 1 driving fault and would not therefore constitute a reason for failing the test in its own right.
 More

 NO because since 1st January 1997, it became necessary to pass the Theory test before you can book for a practical test.